 We aim to promote fitness and sport during the Lunchtime break.
 As such, playground play equipment and resources are available for the children to use and our young sport leaders, ‘Jumping Jaxx leaders’ set up and deliver a range of games on the school playground.
 At lunch times, we also encourage pupils of all year groups to join in with organised games such as football, skipping, tennis and running as part of our quest to raise the awareness of lifelong participation in regular physical activity.
 We have found that this also has made a positive contribution to pupils’ self-confidence, motivation and overall focus during afternoon lessons.

 3.7 Extra-Curricular activities:

 We aim to provide the children with the opportunity to experience a broad range of sports (some of which that may be beyond their usual experience).
-As such, our school staff and external coaches offer a range of clubs over the school year designed to promote general fitness, including dance, gymnastics, yoga, netball, football, ball skills and ChangeforLife.
+As such, our school staff and external coaches offer a range of clubs over the school year designed to promote general fitness, including dance, gymnastics, yoga, netball, football and ball skills.
 In addition, we hold termly intra-school team events in a range of sports and also attend a vast array of inter-school against our family cluster of schools and other schools in the Wyre Forest Sports Partnership.

 3.8 Facilities, equipment and resources:

 Our working environments include:

 - Multi-purpose hall